Amsterdam/amsterdam-app-frontend/README.md

 #### Files

-- `.env` - environment variables to be used in the JS.
+- `.env` - Environment variables to be used in the JS.
 This should be added to the project root.
 Also see `.env.example`.
-- `sentry.properties` - the Sentry config/key for both platforms.
+- `sentry.properties` - The Sentry config/key for both platforms.
 This should be added to the project root.
-- `android/app/google-services.json` - production Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app))
+- `android/app/google-services.json` - Production Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app)).
-- `android/app/src/debug/google-services.json` - dev Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app.dev))
+- `android/app/src/debug/google-services.json` - Development Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app.dev)).
-- `ios/GoogleService-Info-Prod.plist` - production Firebase config/key for iOS ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/ios:nl.amsterdam.app))
+- `ios/GoogleService-Info-Prod.plist` - Production Firebase config/key for iOS ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/ios:nl.amsterdam.app)).
-- `ios/GoogleService-Info-Test.plist` - dev Firebase config/key for iOS ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/ios:nl.amsterdam.app.dev))
+- `ios/GoogleService-Info-Test.plist` - Development Firebase config/key for iOS ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/ios:nl.amsterdam.app.dev)).

 ## Git

 - We practice trunk-based development:
   - Feature branches are branched from `main`
-  - We rebase to include new changes instead of a merge
+  - We rebase to include new changes on main, instead of merging

 ## Push notifications